uchicago-cmsc23700-aut23/cmsc23700-upstream/README.md

 * `-DCMAKE_BUILD_TYPE=Release` specifies that a "release" build should be generated (the default is a "debug" build).
-While a "release" build is faster (because there is less error checking),
+While a "release" build is faster (because there is less error checking), we recommend the debug build for its greater runtime error checking.